Religious Studies (REL)

 This course examines a range of narratives from the Bible and considers how they functioned in the ancient communities from which they come.
 It looks at the role of myth and the nature of history writing in the ancient world and explores ways to identify both genres in biblical texts.
 It also examines current debates over what should count as history in the Bible and the impact of archaeological and extra-biblical literary evidence on these debates.
 The course will focus primarily on narratives from the Hebrew Bible (e.g., creation myths, ancestral and royal legends, political-historical narratives), though some stories from the New Testament may be considered as well.
 Please note: This course can be used to satisfy the GEP Religious Difference requirement or the GEP Faith and Reason requirement, but not both.

-Attributes: Ancient Studies Course, Faith-Reason Course, Religious Difference Course, Undergraduate
+Attributes: Ancient Studies Course, Classical Studies Course, CCC: Religious Studies, GEP: Faith-Reason Course, GEP: Religious Difference, Undergraduate

 REL 323 Psalms (3 credits)